 Exemptions on Allowances Under Section 10 of Income Tax Act

 1. House Rent Allowance (HRA)

-You may have not noticed but HRA tax exemption may give you maximum benefit.
+You may not have noticed but HRA tax exemption may give you maximum benefit.
 I am missing this deduction after the self employment.
 However, this exemption is a real necessity.
 It is justified and required.

 You get a job and shift to another city.
 Because of your job, you live in a different place.
 You are forced to live in a rented accommodation.
 The rented flat is not by choice but because of the duty.
 Hence, the expense on rent is because of your job.
 You can’t avoid this, even if you wish.
 Therefore, government exempt the rent from income tax.
 However, you are not entitled to get this exemption automatically.
 Rather, your employer should pay the House rent allowance with the salary.

 The HRA paid by the employer is considered for the exemption.
 I don’t get the HRA exemption because I don’t have an employer who can pay HRA.
 However, full HRA is not considered for income tax exemption.
 It is give according to the following formula.

 HRA Exemption Formula

 Exemption of HRA is a minimum of these three.